Elia29/LAB_Deep_Learning_Application/README.md

 ---

-## Lab 1: Transfer Learning & Baseline Models <a name="lab-1"></a>
+## Lab 1: Transfer Learning & Baseline Models
 In this [first laboratory](DLA-Lab1.ipynb), we explore techniques to exploit and adapt pre-trained models to solve new tasks.
 * **Key Topics:** Dataset instantiation, fine-tuning pre-trained CNNs.
 * **Objective:** Establish a stable and reproducible baseline model.

-## Lab 2: Transformers with Hugging Face <a name="lab-2"></a>
+## Lab 2: Transformers with Hugging Face
-This session focuses on gaining hands-on experience with Transformer architectures.
+This [second laboratory](DLA-Lab2.ipynb) focuses on gaining hands-on experience with Transformer architectures.
 * **Key Topics:** Leveraging the [Hugging Face Ecosystem](https://huggingface.co/).
 * **Objective:** Implementing and adapting Transformer models for various computer vision tasks.

-## Lab 3: Deep Reinforcement Learning <a name="lab-3"></a>
+## Lab 3: Deep Reinforcement Learning
-An introduction to advanced Deep Reinforcement Learning (DRL) algorithms.
+This [third laboratory](DLA-Lab3.ipynb) is an introduction to advanced Deep Reinforcement Learning (DRL) algorithms.
 DRL is notoriously challenging, and this lab emphasizes the subtlety required to analyze training stability.
 * **Key Topics:** Policy Gradient methods, training stability analysis.
 * **Core Task:** Refactoring and implementing the `REINFORCE` algorithm on the [Cartpole environment](https://gymnasium.farama.org/environments/classic_control/cart_pole/).